Live project

 INITIAL WORKS & MASTERPLAN

-Due to the site’s varied past, the first phase of works onsite are focussing on improving the condition of the ground and covering the remains of the demolished school.
-These works will include:
+Due to the site’s varied past, the first phase of works on-site was focused on improving the condition of the ground, re-surfacing and covering the remains of the demolished school.
+This phase included:

-• Earthworks and reprofiling of the site to create levels, making it more accessible and easy to traverse
+• Earthworks and reprofiling of the site to create levels, making it more accessible and easier to traverse.

-• Creation of accessible varied levels for play
+• Creation of accessible, varied levels for play and more open spaces.

-• Installation of a soil cover system overlay the crushed material from the former school
+• Installation of a soil cover system over the crushed material from the former school

-• Seeding to enhance the appearance of the site
+• Tree planting and wildflower seeding to enhance the appearance of the site.

-We created a masterplan for the potential improvement of the site in consultation with local community groups.
-This will act as a guide for how the site could be developed, steering any future phases of work, subject to funding.
-You can view this masterplan below.
+Prior to any groundworks, we have created a master plan for the potential improvement of the site in consultation with local community groups.
+This plan then acted as a guide for how the site could be developed, steering any future phases of work, subject to funding.
+You can view this master plan below.

-There is a former copper mine shaft, since remediated, located to the centre-south of the site.
-A local legend also talks of a sea monster that came ashore in Gourock on the Clyde during WWII and was buried under the playing fields of the former St Ninian’s school.
+From 1975 to 2017, St Ninian’s R.C.
+Primary School occupied the site before being demolished and relocated to new buildings to the east.
+A local legend speaks of a sea monster that came ashore in Gourock on the Clyde during WWII and was buried beneath the playing fields of the former school.

 Click the image to view an enlarged maserplan for the site